When someone close to you is drinking or using drugs, it can be helpful to set some healthy boundaries. Here's how to do it.

 It can be hard to set healthy boundaries when someone close to you is drinking or using drugs.

-We can find ourselves making threats we don’t really mean: “If you take drugs in the house again, I’m calling the police.”
+Also, in our attempt to try to change the other person's behaviour we can find ourselves making threats we don’t really mean: “If you take drugs in the house again, I’m calling the police.”

 The problem is, if you don’t follow through, it sends a message that boundaries are there to be broken.